laet4x/meteor-mysql/README.md

 You can view the app at `http://localhost:3000/` or the built in graphiqql browser at `http://localhot:3000/graphiql`

 ## Insert Records
-The app creates the table `posts` in the `apollodemo` database but does not add any records.
+The app creates the table `posts` in the `meteor-mysql` database but does not add any records.
 Do so now in the `mysql` CLI,
 ```
-mysql> USE apollodemo;
+mysql> USE meteor-mysql;
 mysql> insert into posts (content, views) values ("hello world", 5);
 ```